openucx/ucc/docs/doxygen/collectives.md

 all participants receive the result.
 The participant contributing to the result is designated as root.

-+ The UCC\_COLL\_TYPE\_BCAST operation moves the data from the src buffer of root participant to the dest buffer of all participants.
++ The UCC\_COLL\_TYPE\_BCAST operation moves the data from the root participant to all participants in the team.

 + The UCC\_COLL\_TYPE\_BARRIER synchronizes all participants of the collective operation.
 In this routine, first, each participant waits for all other participants to enter the operation.
 Then, once it learns the entry of all other participants into the operation, it exits the operation completing it locally.

-+ The UCC\_COLL\_TYPE\_FANIN gathers the data from all participants in the team to the root participant.
-Each participant sends the same amount of data to the root.
-The src buffer on root and dest buffer on non-root participants is not defined.
++ In the UCC\_COLL\_TYPE\_FAN\_IN operation, the root participant synchronizes with all participants of the team.
+In this operation, the non-root completes when it sends synchronizing message to the root and receives an acknowledgment.

-+ The UCC\_COLL\_TYPE\_FANOUT scatters the data from the root to the all participants in the team.
-The root sends the same of data to all participants.
+Unlike UCC\_COLL\_TYPE\_BARRIER, it doesn’t have to synchronize with the rest of the non-root participants.
+The root participant completes the operation when it receives synchronizing messages from all non-root participants of the team.

-The dest buffer on root and src buffer on non-root participants is not defined.
++ In the UCC\_COLL\_TYPE\_FAN\_OUT operation, the root participant sends a synchronizing message to all non-root participants.
+The root participant completes once it receives an acknowledgment for the synchronizing message from all non-root participants.
+The non-root participant completes once it receives a message from the root participant.

 + In the UCC\_COLL\_TYPE\_GATHER operation, each participant of the collective operation sends data to the root participant.
 All participants send the same